thallosaurus/happybytes/README.md

 ## Cross Platform Compatibility

 Since this small module was designed for use everywhere, you can use it anywhere you can use ES6 JavaScript.
 Syntax stays the same everywhere.

+## This commit tests, if npm publish works